rshirzadkhani/EpidemyForecast/README.md

 ## EdgeMST and DegMST
-Official python implementation of the paper: Static Graph Approximations of Dynamic Contact Networks for Epidemic Forecasting
+Official python implementation of our paper:

+**Static Graph Approximations of Dynamic Contact Networks for Epidemic Forecasting**

 ## Usage
 All experiments from the paper can be reproduced here